adharshgamingyt/MessengerCraft/docs/Installation_guide.md

 1. Check the project documentation in the `docs/` directory
 2. Open an issue on the GitHub repository
-3. Contact the development team at < >
+3. Contact the development team via GitHub issues